Leif Davis: AFC Bournemouth (loan)

 On 27 July 2021, Davis joined Championship side AFC Bournemouth on a season-long loan deal.
-He made his debut for the club coming on as a late sub in the Cherries 2–1 win over Nottingham Forest.
-Davis then made his first start for Bournemouth in an unfamiliar right wing role, in a 0–2 away win at Birmingham City.
+He made his debut for the club coming on as a late sub in the Cherries 2–1 win over Nottingham Forest on 14 August.
+Davis then made his first start for Bournemouth in an unfamiliar right wing role, in a 2–0 away win at Birmingham City on 18 August.
+Davis made 15 appearances in all competitions during the 2021–22 season, with 12 of those appearances coming in the league as he helped Bournemouth achieve promotion to the Premier League following a second-placed finish in the Championship.